There are four options when it comes to charging your Tesla during your trip:

 Tesla Superchargers are a network of 480-volt DC fast-charging stations built by Tesla, providing 120 / 150 kW.
 Depending on which Tesla model you are driving, current battery level and trip requirements, your supercharging stops will range from a few minutes up to less than an hour.
-The Tesla Model S comes with free supercharging; for the Model 3 and Model Y, you will receive a reimbursement request from your host after the trip, with a detailed receipt of each supercharger session you incurred.
+You will not need to pay anything directly at the Supercharger station - you will receive a reimbursement request from your host after the trip, with a detailed receipt of each supercharger session you incurred.

 Tip: the car's screen navigation system includes a feature that will automatically locate all Superchargers and Destination Chargers nearby and along your route.
 Use the GPS tool to navigate to the Supercharger: the battery will precondition for faster charging.

 Arrive with 20% battery or less to maximize the charge rate.